oguimbal/jcool-docs/demander/push.md

 !> You must read [usual lifecycle of a dispute](/#usual-lifecycle-of-a-dispute) to understand this section

-You will have to push information about your litigation so justice.cool can start a mediation with your opponent.
+To start a mediation with your opponnent, you have to push some information about your litigation to justice.cool.
+A new record, called a **dispute**, will then be created in Justice.cool platform.

-Justice.cool also provides optional services to ease the process, which are opt-in when creating the dispute:
+When creating the dispute, you will be able to choose among optional services to ease the process :

-- **Scoring & auto claim computation**: Leverages justice.cool modelization and machine learning algorithms to compute the claims you are entitled to.
+- **Claim computation & Scoring**: this option leverages justice.cool modelization and machine learning algorithms to compute the claims you are entitled to.
-- **Onboarding**: If you opted in for scoring & claim computation, and that we detect that information is missing given what you sent us, then you can instruct us to create a form to fill-in this information manually.
+- **Onboarding**: in case of opt-in for claim computation & scoring and that some information is missing for the model given what you sent us, you can instruct us to create a form to fill-in this information manually.
 If you do not opt-in for this feature, then the dispute creation will fail.
-- **Contact**: Once the dispute is created, you can choose whether if you want us to contact the opponent for you (or you will have to contact them yourself - IMPORTANT : see the [terms of use](/tos.md) of our API for this case)
+- **Contact**: you can choose if you want us to contact the opponent for you (or you will have to contact them yourself - IMPORTANT : see the [terms of use](/tos.md) of our API for this case)

 !> We will not perform the "File checking" step described in [usual lifecycle of a dispute](/#usual-lifecycle-of-a-dispute): justice.cool cannot be held responsible for the non validity of the documents you send us.